 - Partnership with Maersk secures reliable global shipping and delivery

-- Vaxxinity, through its sister companies in the United Biomedical Group, has already scaled production to 500 million doses/year, and through both internal expansion and a network of global partnerships can increase that capacity to up to 1 billion doses/year by the end of 2021
+- Vaxxinity, through its sister companies in the United Biomedical Group, has already scaled production of other platform products to 500 million doses/year.

 - 5 billion doses commercialized to date based on platform technology

 The Vaxxinity platform has been shown to elicit robust antibody responses in non-Covid-19 related subjects, including older adults, safely and consistently across repeat dosing over 3 years or more.
 Antibody levels are recalled to their initial peak following each boost, regardless of the time interval since the last dose.
 This will remain especially important in an environment where the field has not yet determined the durability of immunity from COVID-19 vaccines, and where we may face a seasonal recurrence of COVID-19, as we see annually with influenza.

 Rapid Adaptation to Mutation